hexdump0815/petitboot/readme.txt

 status:
 - overall status so far: it does not work yet
-- it builds for aarch64 on ubuntu 20.04
+- it builds for aarch64 and armv7l on ubuntu 20.04
 - used as initrd it gives a boot menu on the connected monitor on the tested systems
 - some screen corruption, but ctrl-l helps
 - the boot devices are detected and petitboot.conf seems to be parsed properly